Son of a Gun (I Betcha Think This Song Is About You): Background and release

-According to Jackson, she phoned American singer-songwriter Carly Simon, asking for permission to use samples of her song "You're So Vain", but Simon wanted to re-record her vocals.
+According to Jackson, she phoned American singer-songwriter Carly Simon, asking for permission to use samples of her song "You're So Vain" (1971), but Simon wanted to re-record her vocals.
 She agreed, with Simon wanting to write new lines.
 Jackson's producer Jimmy Jam sent her the tracks they were already working on, and she went into a studio on Martha's Vineyard to record some material.
 She rapped, initially thinking that Jackson and the producers would not use it, but they decided to marry both tracks, as the singers thought it "worked perfectly", and it became a duet.
 Simon expressed that Jackson "could not have been sweeter or more appreciative".

 "Son of a Gun (I Betcha Think This Song Is About You)" generated media speculation of who exactly the man described in the song was.
 Many journalists believed the song was about Jackson's estranged husband René Elizondo Jr. Jackson responded: "Everybody says that.
 Actually, that song's about a few people, not one person in particular.
 Everyone likes to [say], 'Ah, I know that's about Rene.'
 It's about a few people that have entered and exited my life."
 Simon created a similar controversy when she released "You're So Vain".
 It was speculated to be about Warren Beatty or Mick Jagger, both of which she denied.

-In 2000, Jackson called American rapper Missy Elliott to reveal that she loved her work.
+In 2000, Jackson called American rapper Missy "Misdemeanor" Elliott to reveal that she loved her work.
 She asked the rapper to work with her on a remix of the song "Son of a Gun (I Betcha Think This Song Is About You)".
 Elliott then wrote and rapped for the remix, and became the third single from All for You.
 It was serviced to American contemporary hit radio on November 6, 2001, and was released in the United Kingdom on December 10, 2001, as a CD and cassette single.